Automated fault tree learning from continuous-valued sensor data: a case study on domestic heaters: Introduction

 In contrast, our approach can process \emph{continuous-valued data} coming from performance indicators, viz.\ sensors readings, which we relate to failure behaviour by learning a failure threshold per sensor.
 We use the C4.5 learning algorithm for this \cite{Qui93}, originally designed for decision trees---another type of tree model which can visualise the hierarchical propagation of any decisions, including failure.

 Decision trees are in some respects simpler than FTs: failure propagation in decision trees is not regulated by logical gates.
-However, in other respects the decision trees are richer in possibilities: they are learnt from continuous-valued data, and do so by automatically detecting thresholds for each variable, such that a value below the threshold models a behaviour---e.g.\ failure---that differs from the behaviour when the value is above the threshold.
-Here, we make use of the advantages that decision trees bring, to provide a realistic integrated method to learn FTs from real-world data.
+However, in other respects the decision trees are richer in possibilities: they are learnt from continuous-valued data, and this can be done automatically, detecting thresholds for each variable such that a value below the threshold models a behaviour---e.g.\ failure---that differs from the behaviour when the value is above the threshold.

+The connection between FTs and decision trees has been used before, for instance in \cite{LAR05} to derive the latter from existing FT models.
+Here we exploit the opposite direction, making use of the advantages that decision trees bring, to provide a realistic integrated method to learn FTs from real-world data.
+In that sense our work is closer in methodology to e.g.\ \cite{ADM+18}, where the main goal in our case is to use FT models to describe the governing fault mechanisms found.

-Our work also builds on the LIFT algorithm \cite{NBS18}, which we modify to permit variable dataset sizes, and then use to learn the best fitting FT structure to the failure under analysis.
-LIFT employs the Mantel-Haenszel statistical test to correlate events.
+Besides C4.5, our work builds on the LIFT algorithm \cite{NBS18}, which we modify to permit variable dataset sizes, and then use to learn the FT structure that fits best the failure under analysis.
+For this, LIFT employs the Mantel-Haenszel statistical test to correlate events.
 Other probabilistic causal models could be used, such as Bayesian Networks, to learn relations between Boolean events and component failures.
 This has been studied in \cite{LBS19,LBBS19}, and applied to synthetic benchmarks, and failures in printer nozzles---all starting from Boolean input.
-The limitation of such assumption is being noticed in the RAMS field \cite{TBB+20}.
-Our work presents a step towards more general, automatic learning algorithms.
+However, using Boolean data (only) when continuous data is also be available, fails to capture failure mechanisms that surface in e.g.\ sensor readings \cite{TBB+20}.
+In view of this, our work presents a step towards more general, automatic learning algorithms.